-1% of your purchase gets automatically donated to the EcoLeo Animal Rescue Project, and other small animal rescues, that help so many animals in need!
+A portion of your purchase is automatically donated to the EcoLeo Animal Rescue Project, and other small non-profit rescues, that help so many animals in need!
 It is usually the whiskered variety, but we don't discriminate!

-Before it became a full-time business, EcoLeo was founded as a "side hussle" to raise funds for rescue work.
-To further align our actions with our beliefs and commitment to protecting cats in need, our founder, Tania, launched the EcoLeo Rescue Project, a Florida registered Non-profit.
+Before it became a full-time business, EcoLeo was founded as a "side hussle" to raise funds to help animals.
+To further align our actions with our beliefs and commitment to protecting cats in need, we took it a step farther and created the EcoLeo Rescue Project, a Florida registered Non-Profit and IRS registered 501(c)3 Public Charity.

 The Rescue focuses on helping stray and feral cats in Florida, home to over 1 million homeless cats.
-These are the forgotten, non-adoptable cats that so many other rescues overlook because they cannot be placed in foster or shelters.
-Whether it be TNVR (trap, neuter, vaccinate, return), providing medical care to a cat hit by a car, finding placement for friendly cats, or persuing a case of animal abuse, we do what is needed whenever we can.
-Below we highlight some of our current and past work that wouldn't be possible without your support!
+These are the forgotten, non-adoptable cats that are often overlooked because they cannot be placed in foster homes or shelters.
+Whether it be TNVR (trap, neuter, vaccinate, return), providing medical care to a cat hit by a car, finding placement for friendly cats, or legally persuing a case of animal abuse on behalf of the animal, we do what is needed, whenever we can.
+Below we highlight some of our past work that wouldn't have been possible without your support!
+Your donation means more than you know and goes a long way.

 DISCLAIMER: Some of the contents below may be disturbing to some.